chartersamster/HackintoshUTM/README.md

 # Requirements
-First you'll need an iPhone or iPad capable enough to run an Hackintosh VM without any problems (iPhone 11 Pro / iPad Pro, to be exact).
-Then you (obviously) need UTM / UTM SE to run the VM and install macOS on.
+First you'll need:
+ - an iPhone or iPad (should be 4 GB or larger); Apple Vision Pro
+ - UTM (with JIT) or UTM SE
+ - a copy of the template from the Releases tab

 Install [UTM SE](https://apps.apple.com/us/app/utm-se-retro-pc-emulator/id1564628856) from the App Store or [UTM](https://alt.getutm.app) from sideloading it via AltStore.